openethereum/openethereum.github.io/JSONRPC-eth-module.md

 - [eth_getStorageAt](#eth_getstorageat)
 - [eth_call](#eth_call)

-When requests are made that act on the state of ethereum, the last default block parameter determines the height of the block.
+When requests are made that act on the state of Ethereum, the last parameter determines the height of the block.

-The following options are possible for the defaultBlock parameter:
+The following options are possible for the `defaultBlock` parameter:

-- `HEX String` - an integer block number
+- `QUANTITY`/`INT` - an integer block number
-- `String "earliest"` for the earliest/genesis block
+- `STR "earliest"` for the earliest/genesis block
-- `String "latest"` - for the latest mined block
+- `STR "latest"` - for the latest mined block
-- `String "pending"` - for the pending state/transactions
+- `STR "pending"` - for the pending state/transactions

 ## JSON-RPC methods